Hakeemmidan/OSUChat/README.md

 See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a list of proposed features and issues that need fixing.

 ## Contributing
-Contribution isn't only welcome, it's encouraged!
-But please keep in mind that not every suggestion will get integrated.
+Contribution is welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+When contributing, please keep in mind that we do not have any profit-sharing agreements.
+We don't have any because it can get very complicated as to how split profit (if there is any).
+Nevertheless, this is up for discussion, and openning an issue to discuss how it may be solved is also encouraged.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)